 - Lower satisfaction: Being stalled in your career can lead to personal frustration, disappointment, and unrealized potential.

 For these reasons and many more, going back to school is worth it.

 Can I go back and finish my degree?

 Yes!
 No matter your age or where you left off, you can go back to school and finish your degree.
 In fact, studies show that more than a third of today’s college students are adults over the age 25 who’ve gone back to school after a break.

 College is now more accessible than ever, thanks to education innovations such as online learning, bridge programs, and accelerated degrees.
 These options make fitting education into busy work and home-life schedules more manageable.

 One way to ease back into education is by testing out of prerequisite courses.
 Adult students can bypass foundational classes in subjects such as math, history, writing, and more by taking a proficiency test.
 This method earns the same college credits in significantly less time, creating a gentler reintroduction to education.

 A college degree will benefit you by allowing you to:

 - Earn More.
-According to the U.S. Department of Labor, a college graduate can expect to earn more than 66% more than a high school graduate over their work career.
+According to the Pew Research Center, a college graduate can expect to earn more than 73% more than a high school graduate over their work career.